-Appearance type Current status of appearance Applications and Payment Hearings Will be heard by audioconference or videoconference on the date scheduled.
-In the event a judge or justice determines sworn evidence is required, the judge or justice may adjourn the matter to another date for an in-person hearing.
+Appearance type Current status of appearance Applications and Payment Hearings Will be heard by audioconference or videoconference on the date scheduled unless otherwise directed by a judge or judicial justice.
 Settlement or Trial Conference Will be heard by audioconference or videoconference on the date scheduled.
 The Court will contact the parties regarding how to submit documents relevant to the settlement discussion in advance of a settlement conference.
 Trial Will remain on the trial list on date scheduled.
 Counsel and self-represented litigants are to attend Court in person on the date scheduled at 9:00 AM to advise if ready to proceed that day.
 The Court will determine which trials will proceed.
 Witnesses and parties represented by counsel are to wait outside the courthouse (within a 30 minute distance) and be prepared to be called to attend court in person.
 Rule 9.1 Simplified Trial Will remain on the trial list on date scheduled for in-person proceeding.
 The Court will contact the parties regarding how to submit their Trial Statements in advance.